Ultra Interior Semi-Gloss Enamel Paint for Trim and baseboard

 Paint with a glossy finish is the kind of paint you want for your window trim.
 Such paint is easy to wipe clean, and makes your trim stand out, giving it a unique decorative appearance.

-Paints with a glossy finish repel grime and dirt, are durable, and they stand out better than flat paints before and after exposure to weather elements.
+Paints with a glossy finish repel grime and dirt, are durable, and they stand out better than flat paints, before and after their exposure to weather elements.
 Moreover, you should also choose a paint that complements the interior or exterior wall paint.

-Among the best paints for window trim that we recommend is the Benjamin Moore Regal Select.
-However, the kind of paint you are going to use is also determined by material your trim is made of.
+Among the best paints for window trim that we recommend, is the Benjamin Moore Regal Select, or INSL-X CC550109A-01 Trim Paint.
+However, the kind of paint you are going to use, is also determined by material your trim is made of.

 Primed Wood Trim